SCS Lead Safe

 YES.
 The GLWA treats our water so lead does not leak into the water.

-More information is available on the 2019 Water Quality Report
+More information is available on the annual Water Quality Report.

 #5.
 Why did the City issue a Public Advisory about lead in our water now?

 This new sampling method resulted in higher lead results, not because the water source or quality for residents has changed, but because the Act has more stringent sampling procedures.
-As a result of the new sampling procedures, four out of the targeted homes with lead service lines measured lead at 21 parts per billion (ppb), exceeding the Action Level of 15 ppb.
-When a water sampling exceeds the amount by the state, the City must inform all residents of the results and
+As a result of the new sampling procedures, eight out of the 62 tested homes with lead service lines measured lead exceeding the Action Level of 15 ppb.
+When a water sampling exceeds the amount by the state, the City must inform all residents of the results and provide public education.